stadelmanma/tree-sitter-fortran/CONTRIBUTING.md

 # Contributing

-First, thank you for your interest in contributing to this project, teamwork makes the dreamwork!
+First, thank you for your interest in contributing to this project, teamwork makes the dream work!
 When contributing to this repository, please first discuss the change you wish to make via issue, with the owners of this repository before making a change.
-This will greatly speed up the process of determing if and how your contrbution will fit into the project.
+This will greatly speed up the process of determining if and how your contribution will fit into the project.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 2. Include useful information about the changes you are wanting to contribute, including: what you've done, the intended goal and any possible side effects or breaking changes relative to previous version.
 3. If your pull request intends to fix a specific issue please reference that in the pull request message.
 4. Do not increment the version number, this will be done by one of the maintainers as needed.
 The versioning scheme we use is [SemVer](http://semver.org/).
-5. Pull requests will only be merged after the code is reviewed, requested changes made and the changes are sufficently covered by the test suite.
+5. Pull requests will only be merged after the code is reviewed, requested changes made and the changes are sufficiently covered by the test suite.

 ## Coding Conventions

 Effort is taken to make ensure code is first and foremost readable, below are some quick guidelines to follow.
-When in doubt if it doesn't match the existing style you will likely be asked to refomat accordingly (i.e. listen to the linter).
+When in doubt if it doesn't match the existing style you will likely be asked to reformat accordingly (i.e. listen to the linter).
   * All JavaScript and free form Fortran code is indented two spaces
-  * Parser output in unit tests (corpus/*.txt) is indented two spaces
+  * Parser output in unit tests (corpus/\*.txt) is indented two spaces
   * Parser ouput in unit tests is logically grouped to reduce the vertical space required
   * Line length is preferred to be 80 characters or less

 ## Commit Messages

 Good clean commit messages benefit everyone, please refer to https://chris.beams.io/posts/git-commit.
 To summarize